 The State Road Transport Corporation of Andhra Pradesh (APSRTC) has provided a pilot based 5G WiFi service at a city bus stand, making it the country’s first bus stand with 5G WiFi.
 The APSRTC has associated with leading telecom service providers, Quad Gen and BSNL.
-Both companies have set up wide MIMO (multiple inputs, multiple outputs) antennas that are capable of providing data of up to 1.2 Gbps.
+Both companies have set up wide MIMO (multiple inputs, multiple outputs) antennas capable of providing data of up to 1.2 Gbps.

 The telecom industry was disappointed by the outcome of the Budget 2019 as it did not provide much-anticipated relief from high taxes and levies imposed on the sector.

-The Tower and Infrastructure Providers Association commented that the Government’s move to raise customs duty on optical fibre capable to 15% from the current 10% will severely impede the roll-out of 5G in India.
+The Tower and Infrastructure Providers Association commented that the Government’s move to raise customs duty on optical fiber capable to 15% from the current 10% will severely impede the roll-out of 5G in India.